shatners-bassoon/JOSS_test/README.md

 sudo udevadm control --reload
 sudo udevadm trigger
 ```
-You can check your device's Vendor and Product IDs by running:
+After connecting the USB Potentiostat/Galvanostat, you can check your device's Vendor and Product IDs by running:
 ```bash
 lsusb
 ```